SiGuE: Success in Graduate Education

 Research areas: Gene Regulation, Plant Genomics, Bioenergy, Bioinformatics, Plants for Health.

-- Data presentation skills, training in current software
+- Data presentation skills with training in current software

-- Enhance communication skills, training in poster and oral presentations
+- Training in poster and oral presentations, enhanced communication skills

 - Develop professional networking